human-ai-sensemaking/Human-ai-sensemaking.github.io/index.md

 - NLP methods for augmenting LLMs with embodied cognition capabilities
 - Models for LLM processing of visual languages
 - Evaluations of human-AI teaming for sensemaking
-- ...

 ## Call For Participation
 Two types of contributions are sought, each with separate deadlines and review criteria.

 **Research Papers:**  Manuscripts that contain results suitable for publication, which will be presented at the workshop.
 Research paper submissions will be peer-reviewed by a minimum of one organizer and one knowledgeable external reviewer recruited by the organizers to ensure relevance, quality, and soundness of results.
 A length of 4-8 pages is required.
+The VL/HCC Conference plans to publish accepted workshop manuscripts in an accompanying volume published by IEEE.

 Submission deadline:  Friday, July 11